sforrester23/jenkins_github_connection/README.md

-# Repository to test automation of setting up Jenkins, with a view to setting up Jenkins to trigger a build when pushing to the repo using GitHub
+# Repository to test automation of setting up Jenkins, with a view to setting up Jenkins to trigger a build when pushing to the repo using GitHub.

-## Testing and it works!

-### Fully automated :innocent:
+### Fully automated with provisioning :innocent:

-# new repository to play around with Jenkins, trying to connect it to GitHub so that every time a commit is made, it triggers a build (not actually doing the build in this section)

 ## Step by Step guide: